-High School Psychology Teacher: Requirements, Job Duties and Salary Info
+High School Psychology Teacher: Requirements, Job Duties & Salary Info

 To teach high school psychology, one must go through the steps to become a certified teacher, which typically includes earning a bachelor's degree in teacher education or the subject one desires to teach.
 Student teaching experience and training are also often necessary.
 Although some certified school psychologists teach high school psychology courses, it's not necessary to be a licensed psychologist to teach psychology in a secondary school.
 However, a teaching licensure is needed to teach in public schools.